CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 Auto sales analysis,

 Tables:
--Orders: All orders
+- Orders: All orders
--Customers: Gather all the customers
+- Customers: Gather all the customers
--Products: Gather all the products
+- Products: Gather all the products

 SQL